linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 ### Adding Data

-Now that the database and tables have been created, add some data to MySQL.
+Now that the database and tables have been created, add some data to MariaDB.

 1. Add the domains to the `virtual_domains` table.
 Replace the values for `example.com` and `hostname` with your own settings: